This function conducts a stable lexical marker analysis.

 Minimum and maximum frequency rank in the first corpus (

-) of the items to take into consideration as candidate stable markers.
-Only tokens or token n-grams with a frequency rank greater than or equal tomin_rank
+x) of the items to take into consideration as candidate stable markers.
+Only tokens or token n-grams with a frequency rank greater than or equal tomin_rankand lower than or equal tomax_rankwill be included.- keeplist

 List of types that must certainly be included in the list of candidate markers regardless of their frequency rank and of